 You may think that recent changes in your vision are just another sign you’re getting older.
 That may not be so.
-Although nearly half of the people who struggle with a visual disability are 65 or older, many of those cases could have been prevented.
-“It’s not normal to be losing vision as you get older, and there’s usually an underlying reason,” says Rahul Khurana, a physician and clinical spokesperson for the American Academy of Ophthalmology.
+Although nearly half the people who struggle with a visual disability are 65 or older, many of those cases could have been prevented.
+“It’s not normal to be losing vision as you get older, and there’s usually an underlying reason,” says Rahul Khurana, M.D., a physician and clinical associate professor in ophthalmology at University of California San Francisco Medical Center.
 With new treatments for a variety of eye diseases, doctors can slow their progression or reverse the damage — though you have to know what’s going on first.
-Here are some troubling eye symptoms and what to do if you experience one.

-You have double vision
+1. You have double vision

 First, a self-test: Cover one eye.
 Is the symptom still there?
 If yes, that’s good news.
-The cause could be dryness; using artificial tears to lubricate the eye surface may help, says Jennifer Eikenberry, an ophthalmologist and assistant professor of clinical ophthalmology at Indiana University School of Medicine.
+The cause could be dryness; using artificial tears to lubricate the eye surface may help, says Jennifer Eikenberry, M.D., an ophthalmologist and assistant professor of clinical ophthalmology at Indiana University School of Medicine.
 More worrisome is when the problem is “binocular,” meaning that double vision disappears when you close one eye.
 “It’s a sign that your eyes are not aligned, and we worry that the double vision is caused by a nerve palsy from a stroke or aneurysm,” she explains.

-You see floaters or flashes
+2. You see floaters or flashes

 With aging, the gel-like substance in your eye starts to liquefy; as it pulls away from the retina, you may see dark moving spots called floaters.
 According to Khurana, 85 percent of the time, these are not dangerous.
 But if you see new floaters or flashes of light in your field of vision, contact an ophthalmologist immediately; you may need a dilated eye exam to rule out a retinal tear.

-Your eyes feel dry
+3. Your eyes feel dry

 You may be soaking up too much screen time.
 Staring at a screen cuts your blink rate in half, so your eyes get parched and uncomfortable easily.
 If you’re experiencing dry eye daily, take frequent breaks and use preservative-free artificial tears four times a day (even if you don’t think you need them), Eikenberry says.